SovereignCloudStack/website/_i18n/en/_posts/blog/2024-08-16-flavor-extra-specs-compliance.md

 +----------------------------+------------------------------------------------------------------------------+
 ```

-With the test now passing again.
+The tests are now passing again.

 ### Using `flavor-add-extra-specs.py`

 If you have SCS R6 (OSISM 7) or later, you should use the `osism manage flavors` to fix your
-flavor properties.
+flavor properties, see above.

 There may be scenarios, where this does not fit, however:
 * You are not using the SCS IaaS reference implementation (OSISM) at all or your are stuck
-  with an old versions.
-You could still use the flavor manager, but you shy away from the
+  with an old version.
+You could still use the flavor manager, but you may shy away from the
   effort to extract it from its native environment.
 * You want to apply the systematic properties also to non-mandatory (and non-recommended)
   flavors, in order to provide better ways for your customers to programmatically